Music

 What is the meaning of Drake’s Iceman album title?

 Again, nothing is confirmed here, though Drake himself has offered plenty of clues.
-An image of retired NBA player George Gervin, notably, found its way onto Drake’s IG in May.
+An image of retired NBA player George Gervin, notably, found its way onto Drake’s IG in May of last year.
 Gervin, of course, was often referred to as "The Iceman."

 There's also a chance Drake has turned to the 1986 Tom Cruise-starring classic Top Gun, which boasts a classic Val Kilmer performance as Tom “Iceman” Kazansky.
 Kilmer, who died in 2025 at the age of 65, returned to the role in the 2022 megahit Top Gun: Maverick.